 Why do some earbuds always fall out of my ears?

 The key to keeping earbuds in your ear is the initial fitting of them.
-Many of the headphones in this buyers guide for the best headphones for cycling have been chosen because they offer a choice of silicon tip sizes to choose from.
+Many of the headphones in this buyer's guide to the best headphones for cycling have been chosen because they offer a range of silicone tip sizes to choose from.

 When working out what size fits you the best, gently stretch your earlobe when inserting the earbud, this way your ear will close around the headphone helping to secure it in place.

 If you have a wired pair, you can try securing this around your ear to prevent the cable tugging at the earbud, and some brands are specifically designed to do this.

 If you are a real dynamic mover on the bike, or would like the headphones to cross over in to other sports which involve more movement, you might find choosing a pair that include an additional ear hook the best for preventing the earbud from coming loose.